Classes of topological qubits from low-dimensional quantum spin systems: 1D VBS qubits

-In this section we study symmetry-preserving orders and SPT+SSB qubits.
+In this section we study symmetry-preserving orders and VBS qubits.
 This is a generalization of the previous work on 1D code via SU($N$) VBS~\cite{WAR18}, where a topological twist operation and code properties were studied.
-Here we broad our study to more general VBS, and define logical qubits and operations that are beyond the standard stabilizer codes.
-Previously VBS models have been studied for the purpose of quantum computing~\cite{GE07,WAR11,Miy11,WSR17}, here our work demonstrate a different way of using them.
+Here we broad our study to more general VBS, and define VBS qubits and logical operations that are beyond the standard stabilizer codes.
+We find VBS qubits behave quite differently from SPT qubits with discrete symmetries, examples of which can be found in Appendix~\ref{sec:app}.
+We first study the physics of twist operator in subsection~\ref{subsec:twist}, and then we analyze in details the spin-1/2 case, the simplest VBS qubit, in subsection~\ref{subsec:dimer}.
+We then generalize to higher-spin cases in subsection~\ref{subsec:1d_su2} and $SU(N)$ cases in subsection~\ref{subsec:sun}.
+Previously VBS and SPT models have been studied for the purpose of measurement-based quantum computing~\cite{GE07,WAR11,Miy11,WSR17}, here our work demonstrate a different way of using them.
 For 1D system, we require periodic boundary condition (PBC).
-We find two cases are distinct: SPT order with global U(1) symmetry or not, which will be studied separately below.
+Also note that some authors may make a distinction between valence-bond crystal and VBS, which may be necessary in settings of condensed matter, while here we find this is unnecessary and use VBS referring to models of these kinds.